-1. 2. ntroduction Conceptual background 9 11 2.1.
-The goals of the EU Biodiversity Strategy for 2030 and the challenges to its implementation 11 2.2.
-Knowledge co-creation in science-policy-society interfaces and the challenges faced by the forthcoming Science Service 12 3. r Aethods 15 3.1.
-Identification and selection of relevant organizations 16 3.2.
-Data collection through questionnaire-based interviews 17 3.3.
-Analysis of data 20 4.
-F Results 21 4.1.
-Overview of organizations in the science-policy-society interface 21 4.2.
-Social network analysis 22 4.3.
-Contribution of societal actors to the EU Biodiversity Strategy for 2030 and in the Science Service 31 4.3.1 .
-Competences, role and ethos of organizations in the science-policy-society interface 31 4.3.2 Societal actors enabling and disabling the implementation of the EU Biodiversity Strategy 2030 34 4.3.3 Societal actors needed for an inclusive, effective and credible Science Service 38 5.
-6. 7.
-F Conclusions References Annexes 39 43 45 7.1.
+1. 2. troduction onceptual background 10 12 2.1.
+The goals of the EU Biodiversity Strategy for 2030 and the challenges to its implementation 12 2.2.
+Knowledge co-creation in science-policy-society interfaces and the challenges faced by the forthcoming Science Service 13 3.
+M lethods 16 3.1.
+Identification and selection of relevant organizations 17 3.2.
+Data collection through questionnaire-based interviews 18 3.3.
+Analysis of data 21 4.
+Re esults 23 4.1.
+Overview of organizations in the science-policy-society interface 23 4.2.
+Social network analysis 24 4.3.
+Contribution of societal actors to the EU Biodiversity Strategy for 2030 and in the Science Service 31 4.3.1.
+Competences, role and ethos of organizations in the science-policy-society interface 31 4.3.2.
+Societal actors enabling and disabling the implementation of the EU Biodiversity Strategy 2030 33 4.3.3.
+Societal actors needed for an inclusive, effective and credible Science Service 37 5. onclusions 38 6.
+7. eferences nnexes 42 45 7.1.
 Annex 1 List of biodiversity-related organizations in the science-policy-society interface 45 7.2.
-Annex 2 Questionnaire used for the data collection 45

-Table 1: Organizations interviewed for the data collection. .
-18 Table 2: Terms and definitions for the social network analysis.
-Table 3: Types of organizations in the EU science-policy-society interface for biodiversity. .
-21 Table 4: The most central organizations for information exchange in the EU science-policy-society interface for biodiversity, based on in-degree centrality.
-Table 5: The organizations with most potential to act as an information intermediary in the EU science-policy-society interface for biodiversity, based on betweenness centrality. .
-24 Table 6: Main challenges to the implementation of the EU Biodiversity Strategy for 2030 and actors involved in addressing them.

-Figure 1: Preliminary governance structure for biodiversity-related knowledge in the EU 15 Figure 2: Data collection strategy and analysis for this deliverable.
-Error!
-Bookmark not defined.
-Figure 3: Network of organizations interacting at least once a year in the EU science-policy-society interface.
-25 Figure 4: Network of organizations with the most frequent relations, interacting on a weekly basis.
-27 Figure 5: Network highlighting organizations with potential to act as bridges between other organizations in the EU science-period olicy-society interface.
-29 Figure 6: The main functions of the interviewed organizations (n=16) in relation to knowledge on biodiversity (one organization roles). on could self-report multiple 32 Figure 7: The main areas of competence of the interviewed organizations (n=16) in relation to the targets and measures of the 2030 (one organization could self-report multiple areas). e EU Biodiversity Strategy for 33
+Annex 2 Questionnaire used for the data collection 45 Tal ns and definitions for the social network analysis as applied to the organizations in the science-policy-society landscape related to 19 21 - es of organizations in the EU science-policy-society interface for biodiversity.
+23 most central organizations for information exchange in the EU science-policy-society interface for biodiversity, based on in-degree ntrality.
+24 organizations with most potential to act as an information intermediary in the EU science-policy-society interface for biodiversity, based on scentrality.
+25 liminary governance structure for biodiversity-related knowledge in the EU.
+Solid lines represent formal collaboration, dashed lines consultat : Marei Viti et al. (2024). ive 16 a collection strategy and analysis for this deliverable.
+17 occ curring at I work of organized actors in the biodiversity science-policy-society interface, focusing on the EU level.
+Light grey arrows indicate interactions east once a year; dark grey arrows indicate interactions occurring weekly.
+Node size is proportional to in-degree centrality.
+Full names for n be found in D'Amato et al. (2025).
+26 occ curring at I work of organized actors in the biodiversity science-policy-society interface, focusing on the EU level.
+Light grey arrows indicate interactions east once a year; dark grey arrows indicate interactions occurring weekly.
+Node size is proportional to betweenness centrality.
+Full names for a befound in D'Amato et al. (2025). r 27 ure 5: Con 125). nmunities of organized actors identified in the EU science-policy-society interface.
+Full names for acronyms can be found in D'Amato et al. 30 ure 6: The Iltiple activ main activities of the interviewed organizations (n=17) in relation to knowledge on biodiversity (the same organization could self-report vities).
+32 main areas of competence of the interviewed organizations (n=17) in relation to the targets and actions of the EU Biodiversity Strategy for 27